pzinemanas/bformdec2/README.md

 ```
 ### Initialization

-Note that, as in bformdec1, horizontal angles are measured anticlockwise in this description.
+Note that, as in `bformdec1`, horizontal angles are measured anticlockwise in this description.

-isetup –- loudspeaker setup.
+`isetup` –- loudspeaker setup.
 There are eight supported setups:

 1. Stereo - L(90), R(-90); this is an M+S style stereo decode.
 2. Quad - FL(45), BL(135), BR(-135), FR(-45).
 This is a first-order decode.